How to Protect from Sunburn? What to Do in Treatment?

 First and foremost, avoid further sun exposure and continue applying sunscreen even indoors, as your burned and sensitive skin will continue to be exposed to ultraviolet rays during daily activities.

-Secondly, I recommend cold applications and topical soothing lotions, along with creams containing steroids.
+Secondly, I recommend cold treatments and topical soothing lotions, along with creams containing steroids.
 For burns covering more than 50% of the body, systemic steroids and intravenous hydration fluid support may be necessary.

 In summary, sunlight is a necessary stimulant for vitamin D and has scientifically proven antidepressant effects.
 You can read my detailed article on vitamin D and sunscreens for more information.